solidjs-community/solid-primitives/packages/memo/README.md

 Lazily evaluated `createMemo`.
 Will run the calculation only if is being listened to.

+It may be useful for memos that aren't being listened to all the time, to reduce performance cost of wastefull computations.

 ### How to use it

 It's usage is almost the same as Solid's `createMemo`.
 Similarly it should be placed inside a reactive root — component or createRoot.